Lifelong Learning Entitlement

 If you’re starting an eligible course or module on or after 1 January 2027, you’ll be able to access the LLE by applying for student finance from September 2026.

-If you’re starting a course before January 2027, you should apply for the current student finance that’s available, you can apply online when applications open.
+If you’re starting a course before January 2027, you should apply for the current student finance that’s available.
+You can apply online when applications open.

 Find out more